dqops/dqo/docs/checks/column/patterns/text-not-matching-date-pattern-found.md

 # text not matching date pattern found data quality checks

-Column check that calculates quantity of values that does not match the date regex in a column.
+A column-level that calculates the quantity of values that do not match the date regex in a monitored column.

 ___